RamlyBurger/FoodHunter/docs/reports/STUDENT_1_REPORT_Section_3.md

 ### 3.1 Description of Design Pattern

 The Strategy Pattern is a behavioral design pattern that enables selecting an algorithm's behavior at runtime.
 Instead of implementing a single algorithm directly, the code receives run-time instructions specifying which algorithm from a family of algorithms to use.
-This pattern was introduced by the Gang of Four (GoF) in their seminal book "Design Patterns: Elements of Reusable Object-Oriented Software" (1994).
+This pattern was introduced by the Gang of Four (GoF) in their seminal book "Design Patterns: Elements of Reusable Object-Oriented Software" (1994), and has since become one of the most widely used patterns in enterprise software development.

+#### 3.1.1 Pattern Overview and History

+The Strategy Pattern belongs to the behavioral pattern category, which focuses on how objects interact and distribute responsibility.
+The pattern's core insight is that algorithms can be encapsulated in separate classes and made interchangeable.
+This is particularly valuable when:

+- Multiple algorithms exist for the same task (e.g., different sorting algorithms, different authentication methods)
+- The algorithm selection needs to happen at runtime based on context
+- The algorithms need to be easily testable in isolation
+- New algorithms may need to be added in the future without disrupting existing code

+In traditional procedural programming, different algorithms would be implemented using conditional statements (if-else or switch-case).
+This approach leads to code that is difficult to maintain, test, and extend.
+The Strategy Pattern solves these problems by defining a family of algorithms, encapsulating each one, and making them interchangeable.

+#### 3.1.2 Application in FoodHunter Authentication

 In the FoodHunter User & Authentication Module, the Strategy Pattern is used to implement different authentication methods.
-The system supports multiple ways for users to authenticate:
+The system supports multiple ways for users to authenticate, each with its own unique requirements and security considerations:

-1. **Password Authentication**: Traditional email and password login
+1. **Password Authentication**: Traditional email and password login used by web browsers and mobile apps.
+This strategy validates credentials against the database using BCrypt hash comparison.
+It is the primary authentication method for most users.

-2. **Token Authentication**: API token-based authentication for programmatic access
+2. **Token Authentication**: API token-based authentication for programmatic access, mobile applications, and single-page applications.
+This strategy validates Bearer tokens issued by Laravel Sanctum, checking token existence, validity, and expiration.

+3. **Future Extensibility**: The pattern allows for easy addition of new strategies such as OAuth strategies (Google, Facebook), biometric authentication, two-factor authentication (TOTP, SMS), SSO integration, and LDAP/Active Directory authentication.

+#### 3.1.3 Why Strategy Pattern is Ideal for Authentication

 The Strategy Pattern is ideal for this use case because:

-- **Flexibility**: New authentication methods (e.g., OAuth, biometric) can be added without modifying existing code
+- **Flexibility**: New authentication methods (e.g., OAuth, biometric) can be added without modifying existing code.
+Simply create a new class implementing `AuthStrategyInterface` and the system can use it immediately.

-- **Single Responsibility**: Each authentication strategy is encapsulated in its own class
+- **Single Responsibility Principle (SRP)**: Each authentication strategy is encapsulated in its own class, handling only one specific authentication method.
+This makes the code easier to understand, test, and maintain.

-- **Open/Closed Principle**: The system is open for extension but closed for modification
+- **Open/Closed Principle (OCP)**: The system is open for extension but closed for modification.
+Adding a new authentication method doesn't require changes to `AuthService`, `AuthContext`, or any existing strategy classes.

-- **Runtime Selection**: The authentication method can be switched dynamically based on the context (web login vs API access)
+- **Runtime Selection**: The authentication method can be switched dynamically based on the context (web login vs API access).
+The `AuthService` uses password authentication by default but switches to token authentication when validating API tokens.

+- **Testability**: Each strategy can be unit tested independently with mock data, without requiring the entire authentication system to be set up.
+This improves test coverage and reduces test complexity.

+- **Dependency Injection**: The pattern naturally supports dependency injection, allowing strategies to be injected into the context, making the code more flexible and testable.

+#### 3.1.4 Pattern Components

 The pattern consists of three main components:

-- **Strategy Interface (`AuthStrategyInterface`)**: Defines the common interface for all authentication strategies
+- **Strategy Interface (`AuthStrategyInterface`)**: Defines the common interface for all authentication strategies.
+This interface declares the `authenticate()` method that all concrete strategies must implement, ensuring polymorphic behavior.

-- **Concrete Strategies (`PasswordAuthStrategy`, `TokenAuthStrategy`)**: Implement specific authentication algorithms
+- **Concrete Strategies (`PasswordAuthStrategy`, `TokenAuthStrategy`)**: Implement specific authentication algorithms.
+Each strategy encapsulates the logic for one authentication method, including credential validation, error handling, and user retrieval.

-- **Context (`AuthContext`)**: Maintains a reference to a Strategy object and delegates the authentication work to it
+- **Context (`AuthContext`)**: Maintains a reference to a Strategy object and delegates the authentication work to it.
+The context doesn't know which concrete strategy it's using, only that it implements the strategy interface.
+This decoupling is the key to the pattern's flexibility.

 ### 3.2 Implementation of Design Pattern